 UTA looks for home win vs Arkansas St.

-BOTTOM LINE: Texas-Arlington looks for its sixth straight win over Arkansas State at College Park Center.
+BOTTOM LINE: Texas-Arlington looks for its seventh straight win over Arkansas State at College Park Center.
 The last victory for the Red Wolves at Texas-Arlington was an 82-66 win on Jan.
 2, 2014.

-TEAM LEADERSHIP: Shahada Wells is putting up 16.7 points and 2.1 steals to lead the way for the Mavericks.
-Sam Griffin is also a key contributor, maintaining an average of 14 points per game.
-The Red Wolves have been led by Norchad Omier, who is averaging a double-double with 12 points and 11.1 rebounds.
+TEAM LEADERSHIP: Shahada Wells is averaging 16.9 points and 2.2 steals to lead the way for the Mavericks.
+David Azore is also a key contributor, maintaining an average of 12.1 points and 4.6 rebounds per game.
+The Red Wolves are led by Norchad Omier, who is averaging a double-double with 12.1 points and 11.2 rebounds.

 FACILITATING THE OFFENSE: Wells has either made or assisted on 49 percent of all Texas-Arlington field goals over the last five games.
-Wells has accounted for 33 field goals and 23 assists in those games.
+The junior guard has accounted for 34 field goals and 23 assists in those games.

-UNDEFEATED WHEN: The Mavericks are 5-0 when at least five of their players score 10 or more points and 6-12 when any fewer than that achieve double-figures.
-The Red Wolves are 7-0 when they make eight or more 3-pointers and 3-10 when the team hits fewer than eight from long range.
+THREAT BEHIND THE ARC: Texas-Arlington's Sam Griffin has attempted 146 3-pointers and connected on 39 percent of them, and is 7 for 15 over his last three games.

-DID YOU KNOW: Texas-Arlington has made 9.1 3-pointers per game as a collective unit this year, which is most among Sun Belt teams.
+DID YOU KNOW: Texas-Arlington has made nine 3-pointers per game as a collective unit this year, which is second-best among Sun Belt teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25